Skip to Content

 The Head of School/Centre Director (or nominee) shall report the case to the Chair of the relevant Board of Examiners or School Postgraduate Research Committee (SPRC) (relevant Chair) as appropriate.

-• arrange a School Panel consisting of at least two members of the Board of Examiners/SPRC and one representative from outside the School to investigate the case and meet with the student/s.
+• arrange a School Panel consisting of at least two members of the Board of Examiners/SPRC and one representative from outside the School to investigate the case and meet with the student/s to discuss the alleged major offence.
 No member of the Panel should have prior knowledge of the case.
-The student should be given five working days’ notice of the meeting and advised of their right to be accompanied (the notice time may be shortened if timescales are tight).
-The student may also submit written submissions and/or documentary evidence to the Panel.
+The student should be given at least five working days’ notice of the meeting and advised of their right to be accompanied (the notice time may be shortened if timescales are tight).
+The student should also be informed of their right to submit written submissions and/or supporting documentary evidence to the Panel.

-• if the allegation is contract cheating, the student may be required to undergo a short viva voce with a member of academic staff with knowledge of the subject area and to submit drafts of their work.
+• if the allegation is contract cheating, the student, prior to the Panel meeting, may be required to undergo a short viva voce with a member of academic staff with knowledge of the subject area and to submit drafts of their work to demonstrate progression.
 The member of staff will prepare a report for the Panel and the report will be shared with the student before the meeting.

 • inform the student of the nature of the alleged offence, including the module (or assessment) concerned and provide a copy of the Procedures for Dealing with Academic Offences and a copy of any documentary evidence of the case against the student.

 The student is required to attend the meeting.
-If they fail to do so without good cause, the Panel may consider the student’s case in their absence.
+If they fail to do so without good cause, the Panel may consider the student’s case in their absence and without further notice.
+It is the student's responsibility to establish good cause to the Panel's satisfaction.

 The Panel may examine evidence or witnesses and conduct other enquiries as it deems necessary.
-Witnesses may be examined and cross-examined by the parties.
+Any witnesses called may be examined, cross-examined and re-examined by the parties.

-The Panel will then forward a written report to the relevant Chair, accompanied by all relevant evidence.
-The report will set out the findings of the Panel:
+The Panel will then forward a written report to the relevant Chair, accompanied by all supporting evidence.
+The report will summarise the Panel's investigations and set out the findings of the Panel, that either:

-i. no offence has been committed and the case has been dismissed with no further action (in which case the student’s mark will stand).
+i. no offence has been committed with a recommendation that the case be dismissed with no further action to be taken (in which case the student’s mark will stand); or

 ii. an offence has been committed and the Panel recommends a penalty.

-The Panel may also recommend that the case be referred to the Director of Education and Student Services to consider invoking the Conduct Regulations or the Fitness to Practise Procedure.
+Where the Panel finds that an offence has been committed, the Panel may also recommend that the case be referred for consideration under the Conduct Regulations or the Fitness to Practice Procedure.

 i. the extent of the academic offence